 -The preparatory classes must allow the student to pass the entrance exam to the higher schools.

 There are no internships during the two years.
-These classes are a preparation for the entrance exam to the grandes écoles and the teaching is theoretical (with a lot of practical work for a better understanding of the courses).
+These classes are a preparation for the entrance exam to the Grandes Ecoles and the teaching is theoretical (with a substantial part in practical laboratory work for a better learning).

-– The passage to the second year is subject to semester exams and continuous assessment.
+– The passage towards the second year is subject to semester exams and continuous assessment.

 – Repeating a year is not allowed, except in special cases (illness, accident or major family problems).
 At the end of the preparatory classes, a certificate describing the student’s progress is issued.
-This system allows those who wish to join a bachelor’s degree to validate their achievements and obtain an equivalence with university studies.
+This system allows those who wish to join a university bachelor’s degree to validate their achievements and obtain credit for equivalent courses universities.

 Admission

-– BAC grade depending on the BAC option, and the available pedagogical places in the school.
-To be eligible to apply, students must have an average of at least 13/20 for BACMathematics and Techniques Mathematics, and 14/20 for the BAC Experimental Sciences.
-These grades can be changed and are indicated in the orientation circular for new baccalaureate students issued by the Ministry of Higher Education and Scientific Research.
+– Baccalaureate grade depending on the baccalaureat option, and the available sitting places in the school.
+To be eligible to apply, students must have an average of at least 13/20 for Mathematics and Techniques Mathematics baccalaureate and 14/20 for a baccalaureate in Experimental Sciences.
+These grades can change and are indicated in the orientation circular for new baccalaureate students issued by the Ministry of Higher Education and Scientific Research every year.

-The preparatory classes do not lead to a title, but give right to credits that can be used in the LMD system; the preparatory classes validate 120 credits at the end of the 2 years of study which allow them to obtain equivalences in case of reorientation.
+The preparatory classes do not lead to a degree, but give right to credits that can be used in the LMD university system; the preparatory classes validate 120 credits at the end of the 2 years of study which allow them to obtain equivalences in case of reorientation.

 What’s next?

-The national schools of higher education recruit only students from preparatory classes and those from universities after they have passed the competitive entrance examination to the grandes écoles based on tests or qualifications.
+The national schools of higher education recruits only students from preparatory classes and those from universities after they have passed the competitive entrance examination to the Grandes Ecoles based on tests or qualifications.

 Useful links